handpoint/cordova-plugin-handpoint/README.md

 ```
 Now we are publishing Handpoint events as **handpoint:endOfTransaction:AUTHORISED**, **handpoint:endOfTransaction:DECLINED**, etc.

-And finally encapsulate the Handpoint SDK **sale** method in a function that returns a Promise:
+And finally encapsulate the Handpoint SDK **sale** method in a function that returns a Promise which deals with event subscriptions:

 ```javascript
 function salePromise(): Promise<any> {